AKloc/BookNotes/A Seat at the Table.md

 - When starting a new initiative, good to know:
 	- What are the business outcomes the team is striving for?
 	- How will the team determine what to work on?
-	- Hos is the team going to work together / communicate
+	- How is the team going to work together / communicate?
+Skillsets?
+	- How will the team get feedback on their work?
+	- What are the key risks to delivery?
+	- What can I do to help the team accomplish it's goals?

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?